 The Cotswolds Discoverer Pass covers train travel on certain routes through the Cotswolds which are run by the three rail companies Great Western Railway, CrossCountry and Transport for Wales.
 You can travel on any of the following routes using the pass:

 The pass is only valid on off-peak rail services, so you can’t use it on any trains on those routes which depart before 8.50am on Mondays to Fridays.
-But you can use it as many times as you like in a day after 8.50am on weekdays and at any time of day on Saturdays and Sundays.
+But you can use it as many times as you like in a day after 8.50am on weekdays as well as at any time of day on Saturdays and Sundays.

 Buses

 The Cotswolds Discoverer Pass also includes unlimited bus travel around the Cotswolds.
-But it only includes services which are run by Stagecoach West – excluding their S2 bus route between Cheltenham and Oxford which isn’t covered by the pass.
+But it only includes selected services which are run by Stagecoach West – excluding routes like their S2 bus service between Cheltenham and Oxford which isn’t covered by the pass.

-Bus services around the Cotswolds are slightly confusingly run by six different bus companies so some areas aren’t included as their buses are run by Pulhams, Coachstyle or Faresaver instead.
+Bus services around the Cotswolds are confusingly run by eight different bus companies so some areas aren’t included as their buses are run by Pulhams, Coachstyle or Faresaver instead.

-You can use the pass on Stagecoach services as many times as you like, at any time of day or on any day of the week – though it’s most useful on weekdays as many Cotswold bus services are limited at weekends, and a few don’t run at all on Sundays or bank holidays.
+You can use the pass on Stagecoach services as many times as you like, at any time of day or on any day of the week – though it’s most useful on weekdays as many Cotswold bus services are limited at weekends, and several routes don’t run at all on Sundays or bank holidays.

 Map of Cotswolds Discoverer Pass services